-Library Trends is pleased to announce a Call for Papers for an issue of Library Trends that will explore innovative Readers' Advisory concepts and approaches that reflect critically on the ways in which we serve leisure readers across a wide landscape.
+Library Trends is pleased to announce a Call for Papers for an issue of Library It's a great time to become a member of the Washington Library Association.
+Join or Renew Trends that will explore innovative Readers' Advisory concepts and approaches your membership today! that reflect critically on the ways in which we serve leisure readers across a wide landscape.